cloudnxt/FlaggerUI/README.md

-# Canary Gates App
+# Flagger UI

-The Canary Gates App is a webhook-enabled application designed to provide manual control over deployment gates in a continuous integration and deployment (CI/CD) pipeline.
+The Flagger UI App is a webhook-enabled application designed to provide manual control over deployment gates in a continuous integration and deployment (CI/CD) pipeline.
 It allows users to manually review and approve or reject deployments at specific stages of the pipeline.

 ![image](https://github.com/cloudnxt/FlaggerUI/blob/main/docs/asdasd.png)